-The beef, swine and sheep check-off will be collected as usual.
+The beef, swine, sheep and goat check-off will be collected as usual.
 The fair regrets this decision, but the federal requirement has taken this situation out of our control.
 This commission collection will include cattle, swine, sheep, goats and poultry.